 Bit Depth or Resolution: This is similar to the resolution on a camera or graphics on a computer.
-It represents the number bits per sample.
+It represents the number bits recorded per sample above.
 The greater the number, the higher quality of the recording.
-A higher bit depth will yield the wider the dynamic range, less noise, and a warmer sounding recording.
+A higher bit depth will yield a wider dynamic range, less noise, and a warmer sounding recording.